hifi/heisenbridge/README.md

 * channel customization by setting the name and avatar
 * TLS support for networks that have it
 * customizable ident support
+* configurable pillifying of IRC nicks
 * long message splitting directly to IRC
+* smart message formatting from Matrix to IRC using IRC conventions
+* smart message edits from Matrix to IRC by sending only corrections
-* automatic identify/auth with server password or command on connect
+* automatic identify/auth with server password or automatic command on connect
+* SASL plain authentication
+* CTCP support
+* SOCKS proxy configuration per server

 Comparison
 ----------